ZetCode

 Opencsv

-In Opencsv tutorial, we show how to work with the Opencsv library which is used to read and write CSV files in Java.
+In this article we show how to work with the Opencsv library which is used to read and write CSV files in Java.
 We provide several code examples to work with CSV in Java.
-The sources from this tutorial are also available at author's Github repository.

 CSV (Comma Separated Values) format is a very popular import and export format used in spreadsheets and databases.